 Who is responsible education?
 Many people think that, within the school system, teachers are ultimately responsible for the development and progress of student learning.
 At the same time, principals and teachers could satisfy the demands of responsibility simply by working hard and following accepted professional standards.

 Can you amend a transfer IEP?

 If you transfer to a new school within your school district, your child’s IEP will not change.
 If you transfer to another school district in or out of state, your child may need a new IEP.
-Read also : How to Create an Unschooling High School Transcript.
+To see also : How to Drop Out of High School.
 IEPs are used nationwide, but different states may have special rules.

 How can I fix an IEP Direct?
 You can propose an amendment to your child’s IEP by submitting a written request to the school or the IEP team.
 The IEP team is more likely to agree to the changes and change the IEP if you explain in detail the reasons for the proposed change and how it would help your child’s progress.